Skip to main content

 Before Surgery

-• General health evaluation
+• General health evaluation and anesthesia review

 During Surgery